Maidenhead: Sport

 Situated on the River Thames, the town is a rowing centre.
 Maidenhead Rowing Club organises the Maidenhead Regatta which, along with Marlow Regatta and Henley Regatta, is often seen as a testing ground for Olympic rowing athletes.
 Maidenhead has often seen winners go on to represent the United Kingdom at the Olympic Games.
 The town's football team, Maidenhead United, play at York Road, which is the oldest football ground in the world continuously used by the same team.
 Maidenhead United were crowned champions of National League South at the end of the 2016/17 season.
 Due to this, the team were automatically promoted to the National League (fifth tier of English Football) for the 2017/18 season.
 The Maidenhead Rugby Club was founded in 1921 and is the largest organised sports team in the town.
 It consists of four men's teams, a women's team and a large youth programme.

-Institutions
+Media

 The local newspaper is The Maidenhead Advertiser.
 Maidenhead has been the home of Maidenhead Citadel Band of the Salvation Army since 1886.
 The head office of the Commonwealth War Graves Commission is based in Maidenhead on Marlow Road.
-Furthermore, various private companies have their head offices located around the town, including Johnson & Johnson, the American multi-national pharmaceutical.
+Furthermore, various private companies have their head offices around the town, including Johnson & Johnson, the American multi-national pharmaceutical.
 The schools listed below consist of various types of schools including free schools and academies.